The Challenges of Filming 'The Loneliest Whale' Documentary

 "Shooting on water is like trying to nail Jello to a wall," says Zeman.
 Jacobsen agrees: "It’s constant reaction."

 That’s why the cinematographer was happy to forgo a fixed-mount stabilizer.
 Moreover, the aesthetic of this film was not to have things too smooth and slick.
 "We wanted the audience to feel the energy of the chase; we wanted it to feel a little rough," Jacobsen says.
 Regarding shots in the crow’s nest, where his stomach muscles were the main stabilizer, he says, "I ended up liking how that long lens was bucking around, reacting to the ocean.
 It showed the energy of that sea: the wind and water and forces at work."

 But if you’re staring into a small drone monitor when a boat is bucking, penance must be paid.
 "I got sick," Cerf admits.
 "But everybody kind of got sick too."

-In any case, Cerf was too busy holding the camera with both hands to handle a walkie-talkie.
-Once the RHIB got going, it was so rough that Cerf had to be literally strapped to a padded metal armature in the stern.
-Meanwhile, says Jacobsen, "Our sound man was sitting in the bottom of the RHIB in a puddle of water for hours on end, trying to keep his equipment dry."
+In any case, Goark was too busy holding the camera with both hands to handle a walkie-talkie.
+Once the RHIB got going, it was so rough that Goark had to be literally strapped to a padded metal armature in the stern.
+Meanwhile, says Jacobsen, "Our sound man [Dafydd Cooksey] was sitting in the bottom of the RHIB in a puddle of water for hours on end, trying to keep his equipment dry."